-We are making upgrades to the onboard restrooms to meet current ADA accessibility standards.
-During this fleet modification program, no restrooms will be available on CTrail trains.
+CTDOT is upgrading onboard restrooms to meet current Americans with Disabilities Act accessibility standards.
+During this fleet modification program, restrooms will be available on CTrail trains, but are not fully accessible to all persons with mobility devices.
 This work will continue through early 2019.
-Until that time, we encourage customers to use the temporary restroom facilities at each station before traveling.
-Note: Amtrak trains have accessible restrooms onboard.
+Until that time, we encourage customers to use accessible restroom facilities located at each station before traveling.
+Note: Amtrak trains have accessible on board restrooms.

 Collapsible and folding bicycles are permitted on any CTrail Hartford Line train at any time.
 Customers must fold up the bicycle before boarding the train.
 Bicycles may only be stored in luggage storage areas at the end of the car or under a seat.
 Bicycles may not be stored in overhead racks.

 CTrail is working to equip trains with bicycle racks and will permit non-folding bicycles onboard trains in the future.
 Updates on this bicycle program and onboard bicycle policy will be posted to hartfordline.com.

 Bicycle racks are available at all stations except Windsor and Windsor Locks.Bicycle lockers are available at Hartford Union Station and New Haven Union Station.

 Trained Service Animals assisting people with disabilities are permitted without restriction on CTrail Hartford Line trains.
 Please note that Amtrak has specific requirements for Service Animals riding on Amtrak trains.
 Please see Amtrak.com for more information, or call 1-800-USA-RAIL.

 Pets are permitted to ride CTrail Hartford Line trains with the following restrictions.

 - All pets are required to be transported in a closed, well-ventilated, pet-safe carrier.